florianspy/blocsie/README.md

      * 3: The robot will follow the data provided in a txt file containing position data.
 Adapt the file odometry_from_txt.cs to change the path to the file.
 4. Before you click on the play button to start the simulation, ensure that the ROS side is already running and you already started the recording of the rosbag.

-## ROS
-### ROS messages
-The source code for the ROS package containing the ROS message definition for transmitting angle, material, distance in one msg is in the ros_msg folder.
-It is a prerequisite for the noise generator.
-Compile it via the following command after copying the package into the catkin_ws src folder and going into the catkin_ws folder:

-catkin_make
-### ROS Unity connection
-The connection between Unity and ROS requires building the following package ros_tcp_endpoint.
-1. Download the package from  https://github.com/Unity-Technologies/ROS-TCP-Endpoint into your catkin_ws/src folder
-2. catkin_make
-### ROS Unity connection - usage
-roslaunch ros_tcp_endpoint endpoint.launch

 ## Lookup table generator
 The source code to create txt files used in the noise generator as a lookup table for the data-driven model can be found in the modelgenerator folder.